Damo1155/React-Template/README.md

     - `license`
     - `repository`
     - `author`
-- Install all the packages using NPM or YARN
+- Install all the packages using YARN
-- Run the application from the new directory using NPM or YARN
+- Run the application from the new directory using YARN
     - `yarn start`
-    - `npm run start`
-    - Feel free to rename/remove these where appropriate
+    - Feel free to rename as required

 # Future Improvements